A younger adult with their arm wrapped around an older adult.

 Produced by: Tufts University in collaboration with Boston Public School teachers (SEPA funded)

-The Human Body: Body, Joints, Muscles, and Skin
+The Human Body: Bones, Joints, Muscles, and Skin

 These online resources explore bones, joints, muscles, and skin, including what happens when they get hurt and how to keep them healthy.
 Intended for students in grades 4 through 6 who are learning about the human body, these educational materials include web content, fun and interactive Kahoot! quizzes, and suggestions for hands-on activities.
 Teachers may also use this information, which is mapped to national science education standards, to inform lesson plans.